MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Related work

 However, all the aforementioned methods share a common limitation: they rely on complete evaluations of the workload.
 Within a limited budget, it's challenging to evaluate enough configurations on complex, large-scale Spark SQL workloads, leading to insufficient search space exploration and reduced optimization efficiency.
-LOCAT~\cite{xin2022locat} is the only approach that considers compressing workloads, but it still relies on extensive original workload evaluations for compression.
-Additionally, it fully replaces original workloads with compressed ones, which lacks reliability.
+LOCAT~\cite{xin2022locat} is the only approach that considers workload compression, but it requires extensive random search on the original workload to collect compression observations, which remains time-consuming.
 Overall, efficient Spark SQL configuration tuning remains a significant challenge.